OC elders protest after learning that the Ayers Hotel will be used to treat COVID-19 homeless patients – Up News Info Los Angeles

 In an effort to keep nearby seniors safe, Bartlett said hotel health workers will not be able to shop at local stores.

 There are no patients yet at the Ayers Hotel.
-The county says that if they start receiving patients, the first ones will arrive in 7-10 days.
+The county said Saturday that if they start receiving patients, the first will arrive in 7-10 days.